sabnzbd/sabnzbd/README.txt

 ===============================

 ## Fixes in 0.7.1
+- Fixed problem were fetching par2 files after first verification could stall in the queue
+- Fixed retry behaviour of NZB fetching from URL (with handling of nzbsrus.com error codes)
+- Verification/repair would not be executed properly when one more RAR files missed their first article.
 - Improved backup of sabnzbd.ini file, now uses backup when original is gone or corrupt
 - Several translations extended/improved
 - Plush skin: fix problems with pull-down menus in Mobile Safari